liuzimin/POSTGraduate/README.md

 A website to guide computer science students at UTSC.

-Notes:
+## Notes:
-Global style variables are in the file globalStyles.scss
+1. Global style variables are in the file globalStyles.scss
+2. Use npm for installation (not yarn!)